Markov-switching State Space Models for Uncovering Musical Interpretation: Materials and methods

 \subsection{Estimation and computational issues}

-To understand the performance decisions of individual musicians, we wish to simultaneously learn $\theta$, $S$, and $X$.
+To understand the performance decisions of individual musicians, we wish to simultaneously estimate $\theta$, $S$, and $X$.
 Because the switch states $S$ and the continuous states $X$ are both hidden, this becomes an NP-hard problem.
-In particular, there are $4^n$ possible paths through the switch variables, so evaluating the likelihood to maximize over $\theta$ via the Kalman filter at each path is intractable. \citet{GhahramaniHinton2000} give a variational approximation to estimate $\theta$ without also estimating $S$, but, as our goal is to learn both, we use the particle filtering approximation described by \citet{FearnheadClifford2003}. ~\cite{WhiteleyAndrieu2010} refer to this algorithm as the Discrete Particle Filter, and it can be seen as an instance of the ``Beam Search'' optimization technique~\citep{Bisiani1992}.
+In particular, there are approximately $4^n$ possible paths through the switch variables, so evaluating the likelihood to maximize over $\theta$ via the Kalman filter at each path is intractable. \citet{GhahramaniHinton2000} give a variational approximation to estimate $\theta$ without also estimating $S$, but, as our goal is to learn both, we use the particle filtering approximation described by \citet{FearnheadClifford2003}. \cite{WhiteleyAndrieu2010} refer to this algorithm as the Discrete Particle Filter, and it can be seen as an instance of the ``Beam Search'' optimization technique~\citep{Bisiani1992}.
 The details are given in \autoref{alg:dpf} but the intuition is as follows: (1) for the first few time points, evaluate one step of the Kalman filter for each possible subsequent discrete state and store all these values; (2) calculate weights for each path by updating previous weights with the likelihood multiplied by the transition probability; (3) continue through time until the number of stored values exceeds some threshold storage limit; (4) from that point forward, subselect the ``best'' paths using a sampling scheme.

-These paths can be selected greedily, retaining only the highest values to that point, though we use the resampling procedure of \citep{FearnheadClifford2003} which is designed to approximate to the full discrete distribution over paths with a subset of support points by minimizing the mean squared error.
+These paths can be selected greedily, retaining only the highest values to that point, though we use the resampling procedure of \citet{FearnheadClifford2003} which is designed to approximate the full discrete distribution over paths with a subset of support points by minimizing the mean squared error.

-\autoref{alg:dpf} returns $B$ paths along with their weights through the discrete state $S$ for a particular parameter value $\theta$.
+\autoref{alg:dpf} returns $B$ paths through the discrete states along with their weights for a particular parameter value $\theta$.
 One can view this as a (approximate) distribution over paths conditional on $\theta$.
 Instead, we will simply take the path with the highest weight for inference via penalized maximum likelihood.
-Thus, the likelihood of a particular parameter vector $\theta$ is evaluated by computing the best path with \autoref{alg:dpf} and then using the best path with the Kalman filter.
+Thus, the likelihood of a particular parameter vector $\theta$ is evaluated by computing the best path with \autoref{alg:dpf} and then using that best path with the Kalman filter.